 Both Uganda and Rwanda offer some of the world’s best bird watching, with a vast diversity of bird species.
 Uganda has over 1,000 bird species with 150 found only in Uganda.
 Rwanda has over 700 bird species and is home to the second highest number of Albertine endemics in the Albertine region.
 Each of our lodges offers the chance to see a number of different birds, with the vast majority endemic to the Region.

 The Kazinga Channel is a 32-kilometer long channel, rich in wildlife, that links Lakes Edward and George.
 Boat trips down the channel depart from Mweya Safari Lodge (about an hour’s drive through the park from Kyambura Gorge Lodge) and last 3-4 hours.
 The boat cruise provides a wonderful opportunity to photograph the many animals that come to cool off at the waters’ edge, including lion, buffalo, hippo, elephant, and leopard.

 See the transformation of coffee beans into delicious Ugandan coffee – all done by hand, by local community members – and even get to sample the finished product for yourself.
 At the end of the tour guests are given the opportunity to purchase some of the cooperative’s coffee, which makes a great souvenir and supports the local community.

-Set up by Damien Hirst, the Rwenzori Sculpture Foundry & Gallery are a short drive from Kyambura Gorge Lodge.
+Set up by Damien Hirst, the Rwenzori Sculpture Foundry & Gallery are a short drive from Kasese Airport.
 Sculptures by rising Ugandan artists sit alongside works by leading European sculptors, the result of collaborations and artist residencies.
 All works are inspired by the people, culture, wildlife and landscape of Uganda, and make the perfect memento to mark an unforgettable journey.